 Overview of Analytics

 You can use Analytics to measure the overall performance of your social media activity across multiple social networks.
 Analytics measures organic, owned, and earned metrics on Facebook, Twitter, LinkedIn, and Instagram.
 Enterprise plan members can also measure customer support metrics, such as average response times and interaction volume (see Analyze team performance).
-Depending on your subscription type, Analytics may include the following four categories of information:
+Depending on your subscription type, Analytics may include the following four types of information:

 - Apps - Use advanced Unmetric Twitter metrics to analyze engagement and content.